toravipatel/SonyAssignment/readme.md

 delay app little on Splash screen.
 But this is one time process only so we won't face delay every time.

-#Improvement:
-On the application launch , data insertion work is being done Main thread which can be transferred to background thread.
-We can show progress dialog during that time.